 We all love a good cup of coffee in the morning.
 But how about a cup of mold coffee?.

-In 2011 a study suggested that half of coffee machines and makers had started growing yeast and mold in the coffee reservoirs.
+In 2016, a study suggested that over half of the coffee machines and makers had started growing yeast and mold in the coffee reservoirs.
 They also found that the coffee machines contained a higher germ count than most door handles and toilet seats.
 This test was done on 25 houses, but it does suggest that there is a great risk of mold contamination.
 We think that pouring some hot boiling water into the machine gets rid of all the gunk, but we were wrong.

 Lids, filters, tanks, coffee holders, should all be cleaned with warm water on a daily basis.
 Commercial coffee machines that are used all day long would require a full cleaning two to three times a month to prevent mold.

 When it comes to keeping mold and other bacteria at bay.
 It always depends on how often the coffee machine is being used.
 For example, if mold lays dormant it can produce spores as it loves to grow in moist, warm, environments.
 It can also outbreak in a coffee machine left over the weekend.